Q: What is the training program like in DUBC?

 Q: How do I contact the coach and get involved with the squad?

-You can contact our Captain, Isabel Doyle by email at Captain@duboatclub.com.
-Isabel will get you into our group chats and get you involved in our sessions on the water.
+You can contact our Captain by email at Captain@duboatclub.com.
+They will get you into our group chats and get you involved in our sessions on the water.

 Q: Does the club have many social events?